 This post about how to make a paper poinsettia contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 One of my favorite things about spending Christmas in Hawaii is seeing all the lovely poinsettia decorations!
+That’s why I found this easy DIY paper poinsettia craft really handy this time of the year.

 When I found out that poinsettia flowers can be toxic for little kids and pets, I stopped buying the real plants.
-But, seeing poinsettias still brings me joy.
+But seeing poinsettias still brings me joy.

 So, I started looking into alternatives.